 - Learn the history of what’s known as Kennedy Island – once a secondary wartime base for US President John F Kennedy and now a far-flung paradise of rainforests and colourful coral.

-- Meet Barry Paulsen, a local man who has spent years collecting war memorabilia in the jungle.
+- Meet Barnie Paulsen, a local man who has spent years collecting memorabilia in the jungle.
 Visit Barnie's backyard 'museum' full of wartime relics while he regales you with local stories.